Skip to main content

 Security

 Traditional security regularly has one point of disappointment – the password.
-If a user’s password got exposed or, more awful, the email address for their sensitive data recoveries, your company becomes more vulnerable to threat actors.
+If a user’s password gets exposed or, more awful, the email address for their sensitive data recoveries, your company becomes more vulnerable to threat actors.
 IAM services eliminate potential points of failure and provide tools to support them and spot errors as they happen.

 How Does IAM Work?